A census of cool core galaxy clusters in IllustrisTNG: Introduction

 In this paper, we examine the fraction of CC and NCC galaxy clusters in the IllustrisTNG simulations, a follow-up to the Illustris project that contains an updated galaxy formation model and larger simulation volumes.
 Compared to previous theoretical work our study has the advantages of: being a significantly larger sample of clusters than many previous studies; being at higher numerical resolution compared to many previous works; employing a state-of-the-art galaxy formation model that shows good agreement with observational results from dwarf galaxies to cluster scales.
 This enables us to study the fraction of clusters defined as CC and NCC for a variety of criteria commonly used in the literature.
-We examine the fraction of CC clusters produced by the IllutrisTNG model at $z=0$ and compare the criteria distributions to those from low-redshift observational samples.
-We then study how the fraction of CC systems evolves with redshift and how the fraction of CCs defined as relaxed evolves with redshift, in comparison to those defined as NCC or the complete sample of clusters.
+We examine the fraction of CC clusters produced by the IllustrisTNG model at $z=0$ and compare the criteria distributions to those from low-redshift observational samples \citep{Cavagnolo2009,Andrade-Santos2017}.
+We then study how the CC fraction evolves with redshift for different criteria and compare the fraction of CCs and NCCs defined as relaxed as a function of redshift.
 Finally, we examine how cluster cores evolve compared to the rest of the cluster volume by comparing the hot gas profiles at $z=0$ and $z=1$.

 The paper is structured as follows.
 In Section \ref{sec:sim} we briefly describe the IllustrisTNG model and the simulation volume we use.
 We present the CC criteria that we use throughout this work in Section \ref{sec:CCcrit}.
 In Section \ref{sec:results} we examine the criteria as a function of mass and the correlation between them.
 We then investigate how the CC fraction, defined by the different criteria, evolves with redshift and the fraction of CC systems that are defined as relaxed in Section \ref{sec:CCevo}.
 In Section \ref{sec:profs} we study how the profiles of CCs evolve compared to NCCs.
 We then present our conclusions in Section \ref{sec:concs}.